 How do I know if I’m sad or depressed?

-If you’re sad because you lost your job, are going through a breakup, or lost someone in your life… it’s certainly no fun, but it’s also pretty normal.
-Sadness, even extreme sadness, is a natural reaction to events like these.
-That said, regular sadness can also turn into depression.
-If the feelings don’t get better over time, or if your mood starts to get in the way of your daily life, you might be developing a case of depression.
+If you’re sad because you lost your job, are going through a breakup, or have lost someone in your life, this is normal.
+Sadness, even if it feels like extreme sadness, is a natural reaction to events like these.
+But regular sadness can turn into depression if the feelings don’t get better over time.
+Or if your mood starts to get in the way of your daily life.